 St. John’s University offers several application plans through which undergraduate applicants may apply for admission.
-These include Early Decision, Early Action, and Priority, as well as specific deadlines for certain programs.
+These include Early Action, and Priority, as well as specific deadlines for certain programs.
 Students are expected to provide a completed application, as well as all required credentials by the application plan deadline selected, although the Office of Admission recognizes that it may not always be possible for official scores to be received on or before the deadline.
 Standardized test scores should be received within two weeks of the application plan deadline selected.

 Bio-Optometry Regular Decision